 Plugging this in the first term of the RHS of \eqref{eq:conti_gauss_1} we get the bound

-which on taking $\log$, dividing by $n$ and letting $n\rightarrow\infty$ gives followed by $\varepsilon\rightarrow 0$ gives $-\infty$, for every $\delta>0$ fixed.
+which on taking $\log$, dividing by $n$ and letting $n\rightarrow\infty$ followed by $\varepsilon\rightarrow 0$ gives $-\infty$, for every $\delta>0$ fixed.
 Thus this term does not contribute to the limit.
-For estimating the second term in the RHS of \eqref{eq:conti_gauss_1}, using the non negativity of the correlation function, we get This gives the bound for the second term in the RHS of \eqref{eq:conti_gauss_1}.
+For estimating the second term in the RHS of \eqref{eq:conti_gauss_1}, using the non negativity of the correlation function along with Slepian's inequality, we get This gives the bound for the second term in the RHS of \eqref{eq:conti_gauss_1}.
 Taking $\log$, dividing by $n$ and letting $n\rightarrow\infty$ followed by $\delta\rightarrow0$, we conclude that